Tracey Ullman's Show

 Tracey Ullman's Show is a British sketch comedy television series starring Tracey Ullman.

-Tracey Ullman's Show premiered on BBC One on 11 January 2016.
-The programme marks her first project for the broadcaster in over thirty years, and her first original project for British television in twenty-two years.
+The series premiered on BBC One on 11 January 2016.
+The programme marks her first project for the broadcaster in over thirty years and her first original project for British television in twenty-two.

-The BBC announced that the programme had been recommissioned for a second series on 5 March 2016.
-Following a "best bits" Christmas special in December 2016, the show's second series premiered on 3 February 2017.
-It comprises six episodes.

-On 26 May 2017, the BBC announced that it had ordered a new topical half hour Tracey Ullman special, Tracey Breaks the News, for BBC One.
-The show is inspired by the 2017 United Kingdom general election and aired on 23 June 2017.
-After the success of the 2017 special, the BBC officially commissioned a series, subsequently replacing Tracey Ullman's Show.

-On 30 August, HBO announced that Tracey Ullman's Show would return for a third series starting 28 September 2018.
-The third series utilises material produced for Tracey Breaks the News.
-Furthermore, the aforementioned show has been recut and sold internationally under the Tracey Ullman's Show banner.
+Following the airing of two series, the show was spun off into the topical comedy programme, Tracey Breaks the News, in 2017.
+The show was recut and sold internationally under the Tracey Ullman's Show banner.

-Premise
+Premise and format

-Each episode offers a glimpse of British life from dusk to dawn for many of its inhabitants (the everyday and the very famous).
-Locals, tourists, even those smuggling themselves into the country, are included.
-A typical episode consists of sketches ranging from one to three minutes with one sketch's storyline acting as the spine of the episode.
-Each episode features an original song penned by Ullman and composer Richard Thomas (Jerry Springer: The Opera).
+Each episode offers a glimpse of British life from dusk to dawn, covering the experiences of both everyday citizens and famous figures.
+Featured subjects range from locals and tourists to those attempting to enter the country illicitly.
+A typical episode consists of sketches lasting one to three minutes, with one storyline acting as the "spine" of the episode.
+Additionally, each installment features an original song written by Ullman and composer Richard Thomas (known for Jerry Springer: The Opera).

-For series 3, the show shifts away from its "a day in the life" premise to a more topical format, with impersonations of world leaders becoming the central focus.
+By Series 3, the show shifted away from its original "day in the life" premise toward a more topical format, focusing primarily on impersonations of world leaders.